denizyoldas/go-os-module/README.md

-# i try to go os module
+# i try to use os module